 Equal temperament vs. just intonation

-So what is going on here?
-To answer this, we have to delve into the concept of ‘temperament systems’ – the overall frameworks from which we derive our musical intervals.
+To understand what is going on underneath all this, we will delve into the concept of ‘temperament systems’ – the overall frameworks from which we derive our musical intervals.
 There are several of them, with the guitar’s ‘12 semitones to an octave’ system being known as ’12-tone equal temperament’ (sometimes shortened to 12tet).
 Though dominant in modern Western music, equal temperament it is just one of many possible approaches.

 Put simply, 12tet is a kind of ‘average’, approximating the ‘purer’ intervals associated with the key centre.
 The equal spacing of intervals allows us to switch between different keys, but markedly changes their overall resonances.